markhaskamp/spikes-ruby/threads/readme.md

 Simple threading syntax.
 Next step, eventually, is to learn Clojure and tackle the same concurrency problems.
+Eventually.